UBE2C/miniASM_Interpreter/README.md

 - Partially built an FPU — only floating-point multiplication and division are implemented so far.
 - Partially integrated various components into a somewhat functioning VM for testing.

+### Main focus for now:
+- Finishing the FPU
+- Finishing the ALU

 ### To do (rough goals):
 - Finish the ALU by implementing multiplication, division, and logical operations.
 - Finish the FPU by implementing floating-point addition and subtraction.